CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 >download, the size of the dataset can be quite large (from 100GB to 1TB);
 >downloading the full dataset can take several hours.

-### Step 2: Generate seismic observations
+### Step 2: Generate Seismic Observations

-The second step consists in re-generating seismic observations from the velocity models with variable density.
+Regenerate seismic observations from the velocity models with variable density.
 The original wave speeds $V_\mathrm{P}$ and
 $V_\mathrm{S}$ from the E-FWI datasets are retained and the density is generated by the `generate_data.py` script.
-This scripts then solve an elastic wave equationb using [Deepwave](https://zenodo.org/records/8381177) to generate the seismic observations.
-Since this step can be time-consuming, it is advised to do it on a machine with GPUs.
+This script then solve an elastic wave equation using [Deepwave](https://zenodo.org/records/8381177) to generate the seismic observations.
+Because this step can be time-consuming, it is advised to do it on a machine with multiple GPUs.
 To do so, still in the `./data` directory run:

 ```bash
 python generate_data.py --in_dir ./all --out_dir <path_to_output_directory>